 Research in our lab largely focuses on elucidating the molecular mechanisms that underlie the pathogenesis of cancer-predisposition syndromes and hematological malignancies.
 In particular, we are exploring the contribution of defective replication, transcription and repair to genomic instability in disorders like Fanconi anemia and Adult T-cell leukemia/lymphoma.
-In addition to our studies on determining the molecular basis of cancer-predisposition, we are also interested in understanding the primary mechanisms underlying hematopoietic stem cell exhaustion/attrition and bone marrow failure in Fanconi anemia using a human stem cell model for FA.
+In addition to our studies on determining the molecular basis of cancer-predisposition, we are also interested in understanding the primary mechanisms underlying clonal hematopoiesis, hematopoietic stem cell exhaustion/attrition and bone marrow failure using a human stem cell model.

 All of our strategies and approaches are aimed at identifying key markers (proteins, secondary structures, genomic hotspots, chromatin conformation changes) that could directly help in tailoring therapeutic regimes for cancer patients.
 In addition, since our research investigates changes at the earliest stages of the disease, we have the power to identify changes (in molecular mechanisms) that are causal in disease manifestation, while eliminating confounding consequential changes that occur downstream